Open-Science-Training-Handbook/Open-Science-Training-Handbook_ES/04OrganizationalAspects/README.md

 Consider which kind of name your training will have.
 Think about your framing and messaging.
 What are the common values that you can appeal to?
 For example, will you run an "Open Access workshop", or a workshop on “How to get published”?
 How are you going to get people in the room?
 Remember, training is not unidirectional, and can be incentivized by framing it as a networking opportunity.
 For example, find some partners in Graduate Schools, Master Schools, Support Staff trainings, Valorisation Center etc.

-Considera que tipo de nombre va a tener tu capacitación.
-Piensa en dónde se enmarca tu evento y el mensaje ¿Cuáles son los valores en común a los que haces mención?
+Considera que tipo de nombre va a tener tu evento.
+Piensa en dónde se enmarca y el mensaje ¿Cuáles son los valores en común a los que haces mención?
 Por ejemplo, ¿Organizarás un taller de “Acceso Abierto” ?, o un taller de ¿“Cómo publicar un artículo”? ¿Cómo harás para tener a la gente en la sala?
-Recuerda, la capacitación no es unidireccional y puede ser incentivada enmarcándolo en una oportunidad de establecer redes de trabajo.
-Por ejemplo, encontrar y conocer compañeros en escuelas de posgrado, capacitación de personal de apoyo, centros de valorización, etc.
+Recuerda, la instrucción no es unidireccional y puede ser incentivada enmarcándolo en una oportunidad de establecer redes de trabajo.
+Por ejemplo, encontrar y conocer compañeros en escuelas de posgrado, instrucción de personal de apoyo, centros de valorización, etc.

 Consider both digital and non-digital media.
 Use institutional mailing lists and social media (e.g., Twitter, Facebook, blog).
 Will you have dedicated social media profiles?
 What sort of content will you share on them?
 Think about relevant images and logos.
 This is more important if you want to run more than one event.
 If the event is being run with the sponsorship of, or in coordination with, an institutional organization (e.g., the library, a particular college/department), then you may want or need to use the profiles of the organization.
 This might require someone else to post the material, so keep that in mind.
 Several of these recommendations might require organizational sign off or additional budget support - start investigating these options as soon as possible.